adityatripathiiit/Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit/README.md

 # Python-Based-Automated-Verilog-Code-Generator-For-Arithmetic-Unit
-This Project has been done under prof. Joycee Mekie @ IIT Gandhinagar.
+This Project has been done under the mentorship of prof. Joycee Mekie @ IIT Gandhinagar.
 The project contains tools to generate codes and implementation of arithmetic operations on a FPGA.

 Step 1: Open the command prompt and start the server by the command "python manage.py runserver".
 ADD PHOTOS